ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 ::: Question
 a) How has the current changed roughly for each data point compared to your results in Exercise 2?
 b) What is the resistance you measured from the slope of your plot?
-c) What does this imply of the total resistance of a parallel circuit with two resistors compared to a circuit with a single resistor in Exercise 2?
+c) What does this imply of the total resistance of a parallel circuit with two resistors compared to the circuit with a single resistor in Exercise 2?
 :::

-7. Now see the circuit shown in Figure 4: Three resistors of resistance **R** $=2200\ \Omega$ in parallel are connected in series with the ammeter and connected to the 0–20 volt power supply.
+7. Now Examine the circuit shown in Figure 4: Three resistors of resistance **R** $=2200\ \Omega$ in parallel are connected in series with the ammeter and connected to the 0–20 volt power supply.
 The voltmeter is connected across the resistors to measure the voltage drop.
 The ammeter is in series with the circuit and measures total current in the circuit.
 There are now three paths for the current to take.

 ![Figure 4.
 Three resistors of resistance **R** in parallel.](imgs/Figure3c_Part3Circuit.jpg)